Masters in Child Psychology & Developmental Psychology Programs

 Graduates may also take away a more functional grasp of how family, the educational system, and community services impact on the successful integration of individuals with developmental disabilities into their daily settings.
 For instance, they might be versed in how to apply effective administrative and leadership skills to their field through a course plan that may be devoted to case study analyses, research papers, and in-class assignments.

 What Could One Do with a Developmental Psychology Degree?

 What Does a Developmental Psychologist Do?
 Developmental psychologists study the psychological progress and growth that take place throughout life.
-Some choose a focus such as childhood, adolescence or old age and the specific concerns of their chosen developmental stage.v Per the BLS, the average annual salary for psychologists was $77,030 in May 2017.vi Overall, employment projections indicate a 14 percent growth from 2016 to 2026.vii
+Some choose a focus such as childhood, adolescence or old age and the specific concerns of their chosen developmental stage.
+According the Bureau of Labor Statistics (BLS), the average annual salary for psychologists was $81,040 in May 2021.
+Overall, employment projections indicate a 6 percent growth from 2021 to 2031.

 However, just as there are a variety of programs, there are other potential career paths that students could prepare to pursue.
 That stated, other certifications, licensures or credentials maybe necessary, so make sure to speak with an academic advisor to sort out these details.